RuyiLi/jyasic/README.md

 red - adagio redshift: freezes all enemies, shoot two bullets, and lifesteal upon hitting enemies.

-purple - cyber drive: Shoots a large amount of bullets with varying speeds at multiple angles.
+purple - cyber drive: shoots a large amount of bullets with varying speeds at multiple angles.

+grey - yatsufusa: spawns hordes of resurrected enemies that run into enemies and deal damage.

+white - scream: shoots a large amount of bullets with varying speeds at multiple angles.